ReCalKV: Low-Rank KV Cache Compression via Head Reordering and Offline Calibration: Experiments

 \subsection{Integrate with KV Cache Quantization}

-Since ReCalKV reduces the hidden dimension of the KV cache, it is inherently orthogonal and thus complementary to KV cache quantization techniques, which compress along the bitwidth axis.
-This orthogonality enables seamless integration of the two methods for further compression.
-To assess their compatibility, we conduct experiments under various compression settings by combining ReCalKV with different quantization bitwidths (e.g., 4-bit and 3-bit), and varying the average rank to simulate different compression ratios.
-In our implementation, we adopt a per-token quantization scheme, allowing finer-grained control over dynamic range across sequence positions.
-Additionally, following Palu~\cite{chang2024palu}, we apply a randomized Hadamard transform prior to quantization to enhance robustness and reduce activation variance.
-Experimental results, as shown in Table~\ref{tab:svd+quant}, demonstrate that ReCalKV consistently outperforms Palu under the same compression ratio and bitwidth settings.
-For example, at a 60\% compression ratio with 4-bit quantization, ReCalKV achieves a perplexity of 6.24 on WikiText-2, outperforming Palu's 6.84.
-At 70\% compression with 3-bit quantization, ReCalKV improves perplexity on C4 from 15.75 (Palu) to 10.41.
-These results confirm the effectiveness of combining ReCalKV with quantization for efficient KV cache compression.
+To evaluate the compatibility of ReCalKV with quantization, we combine it with 4-bit and 3-bit per-token quantization under varying average ranks to simulate different compression ratios.
+We also apply a randomized Hadamard transform before quantization, following Palu~\citep{chang2024palu}, to improve robustness.
+As shown in Table~\ref{tab:svd+quant}, ReCalKV consistently outperforms Palu under the same bitwidth and compression settings.
+For instance, at 60\% compression with 4-bit quantization, ReCalKV achieves 6.24 perplexity on WikiText2 (vs. 6.84 for Palu); at 70\% with 3-bit, it reduces C4 perplexity from 15.75 to 10.41.
+These results highlight the synergy between ReCalKV and quantization for efficient KV cache compression.